 Confidential or proprietary Sonoco information should not be transmitted across unsecured public networks, including the Internet, without adequate safeguards.
 Employees should consult Corporate Information Services before transmitting confidential information using an unsecured public network.

 All employees are expected to understand and follow the Company's policies on the use of electronic resources.
-More detailed information about these policies can be found in the U.S. Corporate Policies library in the internal SIMON portal (link).
+More detailed information about these policies can be found in Sonoco's Acceptable Use and Monitoring Policy.

 Antitrust